 Excess blood can make it harder for the tattooist to see what they are doing.
 And excess blood can also thin the ink.
 Leading to a lower quality tattoo.
-It can even cause a scabbing issue as all that blood and plasma begins to harden and cause things to stick to your new tattoo.
+It can even cause a scabbing issue and ink drop, as all that blood and plasma begins to harden and cause things to stick to your new tattoo.

 We’ve all seen the action movies where a guy gets shot.
 Only to then down a bottle of whiskey.
 Well, that idiot would bleed to death.
 When you have a wound, which is what a tattoo is, you should avoid alcohol to reduce bleeding.

 Save the benders until after the tattoo has healed.
 Once it’s all healed up you can drink as much whiskey as you like.

-If pork isn’t prepared and preserved in the correct manner it can cause an infection.
+If pork isn’t prepared and preserved in the correct manner it can cause a tattoo infection.
 And you should never eat meats of questionable origin when you have an open wound like a tattoo.

 If pork hasn’t been kept hot enough [60 C (140 F) or above] or cold enough [4 C (40 F) or below] then you risk getting a scabby staphylococcus infection on your new tattoo from eating it.

 An infection can seriously damage your new ink in its critical 2-3 week healing cycle.

-I have first hand experience of bad pork following a long tattoo session on my left bicep.
+I have first hand experience of bad pork following a long tattoo session on my left bicep in Peru.
 My tattooist told me not to eat pork.
 The next day we were having a barbecue in the mountains around Cusco Peru and he forgot he’d tattooed me the day before.
 And I forgot he told me not to eat pork.